ImAnshuJoshi/OneCare/README.md

 ```
 npm i
 ```

+and make a .env file and copy the contents of .env.example file to your .env file .

 #### Now to connect to the frontend

 Now for frontend , open new terminal window and write